allenai/satlaspretrain_models/README.md

 - 0.5-2 m/pixel aerial imagery

-These models can be fine-tuned on downstream tasks that use these image sources, leading to faster training and improved performance compared to training from other initializations (our experiments show an accuracy improvement of 18% over ImageNet and 6% over [iSAID](https://captain-whu.github.io/iSAID/)).
+These models can be fine-tuned on downstream tasks that use these image sources, leading to faster training and improved performance compared to training from other initializations.

 Model Structure and Usage
 -------------------------